Pathwise-random trees and models of second-order arithmetic: Positive trees not computing PA: Theorem

 \subsection{Proof of Theorem \ref{xJFhzQCXsu}}

-We extend the argument of \S\ref{GKlTOZxwFw} in order to prove Theorem \ref{xJFhzQCXsu}: given any positive tree $T$ and $x\not\leq_T\emptyset$, there exists a positive perfect subtree $P$ of $T$ such that $P$ does not have a $PA$ degree and does not compute $x$.
-Without loss of generality, we fix a tree $T$, which is strongly positive, i.e., $\mu_\sigma([T]) > 0$ for every $\sigma \in T$.
+We extend the argument of \S\ref{GKlTOZxwFw} toward a proof of Theorem \ref{xJFhzQCXsu}: given any positive tree $T$ and $x\not\leq_T\emptyset$ there exists a positive perfect subtree $P$ of $T$ which does not have $PA$ degree and does not compute $x$.
+A tree $T$ is {\em strongly positive} if $\forall\sigma\in T,\ \mu_\sigma([T]) > 0$.